 Loan Period and Renewal of Loan

 Loans are generally made for a maximum of twelve months.
-Requests for renewal must be made in writing to the Director and received thirty days before the expiration of the loan.
+Requests for renewal must be made in writing and received thirty days before the expiration of the loan.
 If more than two renewal requests are made, the loan will be reconsidered by the loan review committee.

 Return of Loan